Iqrawaqas/Update-CSS-using-JS/README.md

 3. how to add different colors around an image.
 All of these CSS properties are updated based on Javascript.

-Here I followed webos tutorials.
+Here I followed wesbos tutorials.